luisfontes19/vscode-swissknife/README.md

 * Local webserver with request logging
 * File Explorer decorators (and custom decorators)
 * Generate pretty, framed screenshots of the code
+* Right click on a line to copy file relative path with line number ("Copy file path with line")

 ![Demo](data/demo.gif)